 \subsubsection{Confidentiality}

-\citeauthor{lebiednik2018architecting} \cite{lebiednik2018architecting} consider multiple attacks in their threat model and one of them is the eavesdropping attack.
-The authors consider a single point of attack and avoids the scenarios where an unbound attacker can disrupt the system.
-They assume that their HT cannot affect physical layer since HT is placed in the digital circuit.
-Furthermore, since the chip is covered with metallic box, the the Radio Frequency (RF) signals cannot be leaked outside or attacker cannot inject RF signals from outside.
-Figure~\ref{fig:wireless_metallic_chip} shows typical wireless chip with metallic cover.
-The authors highlight that the broadcasting nature of messages in wireless NoC makes it inherently vulnerable to eavesdropping attack.
+\citeauthor{lebiednik2018architecting} \cite{lebiednik2018architecting} consider multiple attacks in their threat model, and one of them is the eavesdropping attack.
+The authors consider a single point of attack and avoid scenarios where an unbound attacker can disrupt the system.
+They assume the proposed HT cannot affect the physical layer since it is placed in the digital circuit.
+Furthermore, since the chip is covered with a metallic box, the Radio Frequency (RF) signals cannot be leaked outside, or an attacker cannot inject RF signals from outside.
+Figure~\ref{fig:wireless_metallic_chip} shows a typical wireless chip with a metallic cover.

 \citeauthor{pereniguez2017secure} \cite{pereniguez2017secure} describes multiple attacks in hybrid NoC.
-The target system has shared L3 banks distributed in 16 nodes and private L2 cache at each node.
+The target system has shared L3 banks distributed in 16 nodes and a private L2 cache at each node.
 The authors focus on the broadcast cache coherence message communication between L2 and L3 for all the attacks.
-They label L3 as sender and L2 as receivers while the communication is done via wireless NoC.
+They label L3 as the sender and L2 as the receivers while the communication is done via wireless NoC.
 The authors assume an ideal condition of all L2 and L3 nodes having wireless receivers and transceivers.
-The electrical NoC assumed to be secure while wireless medium is not secure.
-In proposed eavesdropping attack, the attacker captures messages over wireless medium which can lead to leaking sensitive information such as passwords and keys.

-\citeauthor{vashist2019securing} \cite{vashist2019securing} describe eavesdropping attack from both external and internal adversaries.
+The electrical NoC is assumed to be secure, while the wireless medium is not.
+In the proposed eavesdropping attack, the attacker captures messages over a wireless medium, which can leak sensitive information such as passwords and keys. \citeauthor{vashist2019securing} \cite{vashist2019securing} describe an eavesdropping attack from both external and internal adversaries.
 The attack is passive and hard to detect in both cases.
-This is done by the attacker tuning into the unprotected wireless channel.
-An external attacker need to have external receiver tuned to the wireless band used inside wireless NoC with enough sensitivity.
-An internal attacker will forward eavesdropped packet to a malicious IP.
+The attacker tunes into the unprotected wireless channel and snoops on circulating messages.
+An external attacker must have an external receiver tuned to Wireless NoCs frequency band.
+An internal attacker will forward an eavesdropped packet to a malicious IP.